DigitalPublishingToolkit/TOD29GOODDATA/md/04chapter1.md

 # 1. What is (in) Good Data?
-*Monique Mann, S. Kate Devitt, Angela Daly*
+*Monique Mann, S. Kate Devitt and Angela Daly*

 ## Introduction: Why Good Data?